 How can I get more information about the community choice electricity aggregation program?

-Various public meetings and information sessions will take place in your area.
 Please check for announcements from your municipality and local news outlets.

 What if the selected supplier goes out of business or is bought?